gribes02/darknet_ros/README.md

 Approximately 600 images were taken.
 However, to increase the size of the dataset, these images were augmented by increasing and decreasing the brightness by 30%.
 In total, the complete dataset constituted 1783 images.
 80% Of these images were randomly assigned to the training set, whereas the other 20% was assigned to the test set.

 ### Training
+The training of the models was done remotely on a GPU.
 Both YOLO v3 and YOLO v3-Tiny were trained on the training set over 10.000 batches with a batch size of 64 images.
+The initial learning rate was set to 0.001 and was decreased by a factor of 10 every 1000 iterations.
+Additionally, the models were trained using Stochastic Gradient Descent with a momentum of 0.9 and a weight decay of a factor 0.0005.

 ### Method
 Once the model is trained the best weights are obtained in the format .weights and a cfg file that denotes the architecture of the YOLO v3-tiny model.
 With those two files a test set can be ran either locally or on the robot